Controversial JNU VC Jagadesh Kumar appointed UGC chairman | Education

 According to the Ministry of Education, Kumar has been appointed as the chairman of the higher education regulator for a period of five years.

+''It is definitely going to be challenging.
+My priority will be to ensure the implementation of the National Education Policy.
+The sooner it is implemented, the better it will be for us.
+I will be meeting the vice-chancellors of universities across the country regarding the implementation of NEP.
+The NEP has several aspects like the multidisciplinary courses so we will work on those aspects,''Kumar told PTI.

+''The government has also announced a digital university in the recent union budget.
+Working on digital technologies to make education accessible for all will also be on my list of priorities,'' he added.

-From the sedition row of 2016 and lockdown of his office multiple times to then HRD Minister getting stuck for over six hours at the venue of JNU's convocation in 2019, Kumar's tenure as the Vice-Chancellor of the university has been marred by controversies.
-Kumar, who was made the Vice Chancellor in January 2016, had his first brush with controversy as the VC just a week after his appointment when students locked horns with the administration over holding of an event against the hanging of Parliament attack convict Afzal Guru.
+From the sedition row of 2016 and lockdown of his office multiple times to then HRD minister getting stuck for over six hours at the venue of JNU's convocation in 2019, Kumar's tenure as the VC has been marred by controversies.
+Kumar, who was made the VC in January 2016, had his first brush with controversy as the VC just a week after his appointment when students locked horns with the administration over holding of an event against the hanging of Parliament attack convict Afzal Guru.

 Widely regarded for his knowledge in electronic engineering and associated areas, Kumar obtained MS(EE) and PhD (EE) degrees from the Dept of Electrical Engineering, Indian Institute of Technology (IIT) Madras.